 A owner may have a horse for 15 years, but I will have more of a bond with the horse in 10 minutes

 Andrew Froggatt, the go-to guy for badly behaved horses, is now using these horses to let humans learn more about themselves.
-If you want to see Andrew in action on his farm near Queenstown, join the Luxury Small Group Journey in April 2017
+If you want to see Andrew in action on his farm near Queenstown, Lightfoot can weave it into your holiday to New Zealand.
+Alternatively, join the Luxury Small Group Journey in October 2017.

 Licking their lips, lowering their ears, bowing their head – they are talking to you all the time, says New Zealand’s famed Horse Whisperer Andrew Froggatt: “You just have to pay attention.”
 The 42-year-old New Zealander, has found fame not only for being able to train a horse that everyone else has given up on, but for using these horses to help humans understand their own weaknesses.
 Since launching his company Lead The Way, Froggatt and his four-legged pals have trained New Zealand rugby coaches, helped senior managers learn to communicate more effectively and inspired underprivileged children.